CMSgov/design-system/rfcs/2021-11-whcm-support.md

 > [...] its intended usage is to make small tweaks to improve usability or legibility when the default application of forced colors does not work well for a given portion of a page.

-I believe the outages identified above (with maybe the exception of Buttons) fall into this definition.
+I believe the outages identified (with maybe the exception of Buttons) fall into this definition.

 ### Benefits